-As summarized in Section 5, ATSDR concluded that there is "sufficient" evidence for causation between benzene exposure and NHL.
-US EPA (2003a) generally did not make conclusions regarding the potential association between benzene exposure and NHL, and IARC (2018) concluded that there is "limited evidence" that benzene exposure causes NHL.
-Dr. Goodman concluded that the scientific evidence does not provide support for a causation association between benzene exposure and NHL (Goodman, 2025).
+As summarized in Section 5, ATSDR, in its "Assessment of the Evidence for the Drinking Water Contaminants at Camp Lejeune" (ATSDR, 2017b), concluded that the evidence for an association between benzene exposure and bladder cancer was "below equipoise... for causation."
+US EPA (2003a), ATSDR (2007a, 2015), and IARC (2018) did not conclude that there is a causal association between exposure to benzene and bladder cancer in humans (see Section 5).
+Dr. Goodman concluded that "the evidence does not support a causal association between benzene and bladder cancer" (Goodman, 2025).